SimonTC/SimonsTemplates/Readme.md

 ```
 You can also let the folder be auto created:
 ```
-dotnet new fsharp-scaffold -n MyNewFSharpProject cd MyNewFSharpProject
+dotnet new fsharp-scaffold -o MyNewFSharpProject cd MyNewFSharpProject
 ```